-Today was Charlotte’s sixth birthday.
-It was blisteringly hot outside, as it was every year on this day.
-All the children and birthday guests had gathered in the garden to enjoy the large cake buffet.
+It was Charlotte’s sixth birthday, and as usual, it was blisteringly hot outside.
+All the birthday guests had gathered in the garden to enjoy a large cake buffet.

-Charlotte’s grandparents, aunts and uncles, neighbors and her mother had baked the most delicious cakes and pies.
-Charlotte got to cut the first cake and choose her favorite: strawberry cake with a delicious cheese filling.
+Charlotte’s grandparents, aunts and uncles, neighbors and mother had baked the most delicious variety of cakes and pies.
+Charlotte got to be the first to cut a cake and she chose her favorite: strawberry with a delicious cream cheese icing.

 “This is my absolute favorite cake,” Charlotte said to her best friend.

 Suddenly, Charlotte’s little brother Liam jumped up.
-He hastily dropped his fork and ran across the garden.
+He dropped his fork and started running across the garden.

-As Lara turned back to her piece of strawberry cake, she too started screaming at the top of her voice.
-Sitting on her plate were two yellow and black striped insects, munching on Lara’s strawberries, cheerfully and ambitiously.
+As Lara turned back to her piece of strawberry cake, she too started screaming.
+Sitting on her cake were two yellow and black striped insects, munching on her strawberries.

 “Charlotte, get them off!” cried Lara.

-Things were getting increasingly restless at the table as more and more of these yellow-black insects were attracted to the sugary treats.
-In addition to the selection of cakes and pies, the delicious lemonades and a freshly prepared fruit salad also smelled extremely tempting.
+Everyone at the table was getting increasingly agitated as more and more of these yellow and black insects came to eat the sugary treats.
+They were also attracted to the delicious lemonades and a freshly prepared fruit salad.

-Charlotte’s mother was now only concerned with calming the birthday guests and covering the cake and juices so that more buzzing guests would not be attracted.
+Charlotte’s mother was trying to calm the birthday guests and cover the cakes and treats so that their buzzing guests would fly away.

 “Mom, make the bees go away!
-They’re ruining my whole party!” wailed Charlotte, who was barely paying attention through all the chaos.
+They’re ruining my whole party!” yelled Charlotte, who was upset by all the chaos.

 “Your buzzing guests aren’t bees; they’re wasps.
 Bees aren’t attracted to candy and cake.
 They are only interested in pollen and nectar,” Charlotte’s mother explained.

-“I don’t really care about that.
-Whether it’s wasps or bees—they’re all equally stupid,” Charlotte grumbled.
+“I don’t really care whether they’re wasps or bees—they’re all equally stupid,” Charlotte grumbled.

-To save the birthday, the party was moved to the living room, where people could eat and play in peace.
-When the guests had said goodbye in the evening, Charlotte’s mother approached Charlotte.
+To save the birthday party, everyone was moved to the living room where they could eat and play in peace.